How DMOs Can Measure the ROI of Digital Advertising

 - PPC (Pay Per Click) - Another way to purchase ads online where you only pay when someone clicks.

-- CTA (Call to Action) - Your goal for an interaction from a user.
-This could be a Call Now, Book Reservation, Request Information, etc.
+- CTA (Call to Action) - Your strategy to generate an interaction with a user.
+For DMOs, this could be a click-through to a Call Now message, a request for information, etc.

 Smart marketers aim to achieve a high click-through rate.
 To calculate the CTR take the number of clicks that your ad receives divided by the number of times your ad is shown expressed as a percentage (clicks ÷ impressions = CTR).
 The platform your ad is on determines the benchmark, but the industry you’re advertising for also determines the benchmark.
-For example, a .82% CTR on Facebook through an ad network is considered a success, while a 1.5% CTR is the benchmark on a traditional Facebook campaign.
+For example, a .82% CTR on Facebook through an ad network might be considered a success, while a 1.5% CTR is the benchmark on a traditional Facebook campaign.
 Another example of a strong CTR is 2% on Google PPC.
 While all these numbers may not really make much sense to you, the key is to aim for as high of a CTR as possible, and then to compare it to the industry standard like the ones mentioned previously.
-CTR is an important metric; however, the total number of clicks is what is most important.
+CTR is an important metric, however, the total number of clicks is what is most important.
 For example, if a campaign had 1,000 impressions delivered with a 10% CTR, it would have delivered 100 clicks.
 But, if a campaign with the same budget had a 5% CTR on 10,000 impressions, it would have delivered 500 clicks.
 Your budget and targeting will influence the number of impressions you buy.
 With every click to your website, you will have more eyeballs reading your content which will then generate more visitors.
-Once the CTR benchmark is determined, the platform, budget expenditure and call to action (CTA) on the landing page are all evaluated in the total equation to determine your return on investment.
-A CVB cannot determine ROI necessarily from one single measurement metric.
-The total investment in media spend has to be analyzed against the number of hotel room nights booked that you’ve tracked, the number of clicks per campaign, the traffic to your website, and the number of visitor guide sign-ups coming from those digital leads.
-Looking at all of these metrics combined will determine how to improve or what changes to make for more effective ROI.
+However, a DMO cannot determine ROI from one single measurement metric.
+The total investment in your digital media spend has to be analyzed against the number of clicks per campaign, the traffic to your website, and the number of visitor guide sign-ups coming from those digital leads as well as the historical trends of occupancy and average daily rate (ADR).
+Looking at all of these metrics combined will determine how to improve or what changes to make for more effective marketing ROI.
 If reading this felt more like a class in a foreign language, then we might be able to help you and your organization.
 We have been planning, buying, optimizing, and reporting on digital media for years and have a great team (led by Cristen) that focuses on interactive media.
-And when you’re ready to talk, reach out to us and we’ll help you make your mark.
+So, when you’re ready to talk, reach out to us and we’ll help you generate great results.